Correctional Service of Canada: Employees

-Uniformed Correctional Officers
+Uniformed correctional officers

 A Correctional Officer is an employee of the Public Service of Canada.
 All CSC Correctional Officers are uniformed and are designated as federal Peace Officers under Section 10 of the Corrections and Conditional Release Act.

 The rank structure in CSC begins at entry as a Correctional Officer 1 (CX-01), also known as COI.
 These officers are responsible for security functions at the institution including patrols, security posts, first response, and escorts.

 A Correctional Officer 2 (CX-02), or COII, is typically assigned to positions requiring a more experienced officer that works various posts including living units, communications, or visits.
 Correctional Officers who are specifically designated for Federally Sentenced Women (FSW) are called Primary Workers and have an entry rank of COII.
 A COII is not in any way a supervisory role to a COI, but are used to coordinate officers within their sector.

 Once officers move into a supervisory role, which starts at Staff Training Officer (CX-03, formerly Correctional Supervisor), the uniform shirt colour is changed from navy blue to light blue.

 The Correctional Manager (CX-04), or CM, is the Institutional Supervisor, and historically had been referred to as the "Keeper of the Keys", or in short the "Keeper".

 All rank insignia is worn as shoulder epaulets attached to the shoulder straps of the uniform as either the word "RECRUIT" for officer recruits currently in training, or as 1, 2, 3, or 4 gold bars.

 Within CSC, dress uniforms are available to staff member outside of the correctional officer ranks.
 Senior rank (worn as epaulets and typically only present on dress uniforms) are as follows: